-If you have never had an eye examination or are seeing us for the first time, here is what you should expect.
-A trained technician will begin by asking you questions about your medical history, your family's medical history, and any vision problems you may have.
-We encourage you to wear your prescription glasses to your exam.
-If you wear contact lenses, be sure to bring them with you to your appointment.
-We will check them to make sure that they are the correct prescription, fit, and kind of lens for your eyes.
+A trained technician will ask questions about your medical history, your family's medical history, and any vision problems you may have.
+Please bring your prescription glasses to your exam and if you wear contact lenses, bring them to your exam so we can check the prescription, fit, and make sure they are the best kind of lens for your eyes.

-To test your peripheral vision, which is what you are able to see to the sides of your visual field when you look straight ahead, we use a visual field test.
-You may be asked to cover one eye at a time and, while looking straight ahead, tell the technician when you can see his or her hand or other object as it moves inward from outside your visual field.
-Or a computer program may be used to test your visual field.
-If so, you will look straight ahead into a special device, often a lighted bowl-shaped instrument, and press a button each time you see a flash of light.
+Then, we will test eye muscle function by following the movement of an object in many directions, looking for weak muscles or poor control of the muscles that move your eyes.
+In order to test your peripheral vision, we use a visual field test and ask you when you can see the technician’s or finger as it moves inward from outside your visual field.
+Sometimes we may use a computer program to test your visual field by looking into a special device, often a lighted bowl-shaped instrument, and press a button each time you see a flash of light.
 We can use your responses to see if there are any blind spots in your visual field.

 The frequency of your eye examinations really depends on a number of factors including your age, whether your family has a history of eye problems and whether you have been diagnosed with or treated for any eye conditions or diseases in the past.
 This will determine how often the The Eye Clinic of Texas eye doctors suggest that you schedule your visits as well as what type of examination is necessary.